Category Archives: 2013 Films

 Grade: B-

 If you are a horror buff (as I am) the reality that one must accept is that classic horror films will be remade or some incarnation of them will be made over time.
-That is the harsh reality.
-They will never hold a candle to the originals.
-That is also a reality.
-One can either accept them for what they are or resist them.

-Once again yet another version of the classic 1974 Texas Chainsaw Massacre comes upon us.
-It is present times (2013), and the main character, Heather, takes a road trip with her friends to Texas to collect an inheritance from a long-lost Grandmother she has never known.
+It is present times (2013), and the main character, Heather (Daddario), takes a road trip with her friends to Texas to collect an inheritance from a long-lost Grandmother she has never known.

-In typical horror fashion, the characters are all one-dimensional (sex-starved) and a token minority is thrown in for good measure, which has become standard in modern horror.
+In typical horror fashion, the characters are all one-dimensional (sex-starved), and a token minority is thrown in for good measure, which has become standard in modern horror.

-The Texas police are clearly portrayed as corrupt.
+The Texas police are portrayed as corrupt.

-Certainly does not hold a candle to the original, but what would?
+Texas Chainsaw 3D (2013) does not hold a candle to the original, but what would?

 The Great Gatsby-2013